Mathru Devo Bhava: Production

 K.S.
 Rama Rao saw the film and bought the remake rights for Telugu.
 Rama Rao brought Madhavi in to reprise her role from Akashadoothu since she was also a familiar face to the Telugu audience.
 Major portions of the Telugu remake were shot in the same locations as the original film.

 In 2008, the movie was remade in Hindi as Tulsi by the same producer-director duo, but with Manisha Koirala and Irrfan Khan.

 Soundtrack

 The music for this film was composed by M. M. Keeravani.
 This album featured four tracks, which were highly successful.
 The track "Venuvai Vachanu", sung by K. S. Chithra was a huge chart buster and won a Nandi Award for best playback singer female.
 That song was composed in Shubhapantuvarali raga.
-All the lyrics are written by Veturi and he won his first National Award for best lyrics category for the track "Raalipoyye Poova".
+All the lyrics are written by Veturi and he won his first National Film Award for Best Lyrics for the track "Raalipoyye Poova".